unclechu/place-cursor-at/README.md

 #### NixOS

-You can add this application into your NixOS `configuration.nix` like this (mind that [Terminus font] is provided here too):
+You can add this application into your NixOS `configuration.nix` like this:

 ``` nix
 { pkgs, ... }: